avidbyte/netty-websocket-boot-starter/README.md

 - Simplify real-time application development
 - Built on the powerful Netty framework

+If you think this project is good, please click a Star
 ### Requirement
 - jdk version 1.8 or 1.8+